List of British champions in sprint hurdles

 The British 110 metres hurdles athletics champions (men) and 100 metres hurdles athletics champions (women) covers four competitions; the current British Athletics Championships which was founded in 2007, the preceding LAC Championships (1866-1879), the AAA Championships (1880-2006) and finally the UK Athletics Championships which existed from 1977 until 1997 and ran concurrently with the AAA Championships.

 Where an international athlete won the AAA Championships the highest ranking UK athlete is considered the National Champion in this list.

+The most successful athlete in the event was Colin Jackson who won 18 national titles across 11 years in the AAA Championship/UK Athletics Championship era, winning both titles in seven of those years.
+The most 'undisputed' titles won is 9 by Don Finlay in the AAA era.
+Tiffany Porter and Sally Gunnell each won seven titles; Gunnell also won a UK Championship title in the dual championships era.
+Shirley Strong won nine titles in the dual championship era, six in the AAA Championship continuity and three in the UK Championships covering six years.